About EdWeek Leaders To Learn From

 History

-Our EdWeek Leaders To Learn From honorees have gone on to receive other national accolades and have become sought after experts and speakers in their respective fields.
+Our EdWeek Leaders To Learn From honorees have gone on to receive national accolades and have become sought after experts and speakers in their respective fields.
 They include 2021 honorees Quincy Natay and Valerie Bridges, who have been recognized as the Superintendents of the Year in Arizona and North Carolina, respectively; and Tiffany Anderson, a member of the 2015 class, who is now the Topeka, Kan., superintendent and a leading speaker on educating students experiencing poverty.

 EdWeek Leaders To Learn From

-— The Editors, Daniela Franco Brown & Alyson Klein
+— The Editors, Alyson Klein & Daniela Franco Brown

 Nominate a Leader